 Few changes as illustrated in screenshots;

-– Long, Random, and Secure Passwords generated by default
+– Long, Random, and Secure Passwords are generated by default

 – Weak Passwords are alerted with red bar and need extra confirmation

-– Add New User screen sends password-reset link without revealing the password.
+– Add New User screen sends a password-reset link without revealing the password.

 WordPress thus lets you choose secure passwords by default and makes it difficult to choose easy passwords.
 You can read our previous post or this detailed blog from Mark Jaquith, the lead developer behind the changes for more on the topic.